pauliceia/vgiws/doc/server/run_tests.md

 # python tests/util/clean_db.py --debug=True
 ```

-Go to tests/ folder and execute the tests:
+Run the tests:

 ```
-# cd tests/
-# python run_tests.py
+# python tests/run_tests.py
 ```

-Alright, the tests will be executed with a new test database.
+The tests will be executed with a new test database.